 Most of the funding Rice receives for sponsored projects is based on cost reimbursable awards.
-Under these agreements, the sponsor is billed for actual costs up to the award amount and thus, at the end of the project, there is no excess cash.
-However, awards made under fee for service, milestone, and fixed price agreements occasionally result in positive cash balances available after the work is completed and all costs are recorded.
-These guidelines establish the treatment of residual funds pertaining to externally funded sponsored projects at Rice University to ensure they are expended to advance the research mission of the University.
+Under these agreements, the sponsor is billed for actual costs up to the award amount thus, there is no excess cash at the end of the project.
+However, awards made under fee for service, milestone, and fixed-price agreements occasionally result in positive cash balances available after the work is completed and all costs are recorded.
+These guidelines establish the treatment of residual funds pertaining to externally funded sponsored projects at Rice University to ensure they are expended to advance the University's research mission.

 Residual Balance - An unobligated, unspent balance remaining on a fixed-price award at the conclusion of the project period after all project costs have been allocated to the award, all financial obligations have been met, and all deliverables have been received by the sponsor.